Publications

 Holman N, Weinfurter JT, Harsla TR, Wiseman RW, Belli AJ, Michaels AJ, Reimann KA, DeMars RI, Reynolds MR PLoS ONE.
 2017

-This study isolated an antibody that recognizes the common Indian rhesus macaque MHC class I molecule, Mamu-A1*001.
-We induced Mamu-A1*001-binding antibodies by alloimmunizing a female Mamu-A1*001-negative rhesus macaque with peripheral blood mononuclear cells (PBMC) from a male Mamu-A1*001-positive donor.
-A Fab phage display library was constructed with PBMC from the alloimmunized macaque and panned to isolate an antibody that binds to Mamu-A1*001 but not to other common rhesus macaque MHC class I molecules.
-The isolated antibody distinguishes PBMC from Mamu-A1*001-positive and -negative macaques.
-Additionally, the Mamu-A1*001-specific antibody binds the cynomolgus macaque MHC class I ortholog Mafa-A1*001:01 but not variants Mafa-A1*001:02/03, indicating a high degree of binding specificity.
-We anticipate that the Mamu-A1*001-specific antibody will be useful for identifying Mamu-A1*001-positive rhesus macaques, detecting Mamu-A1*001-positive cells in populations of Mamu-A1*001-negative cells, and examining disease processes that alter the cell surface expression of Mamu-A1*001.
-Moreover, the alloimmunization strategy will be useful for isolating additional MHC allomorph-specific monoclonal antibodies or antibodies against other polymorphic host proteins, which are difficult to isolate with traditional technologies.
+This study isolated an antibody recognizing the common Indian rhesus macaque (RM) major histocompatibility complex class I (MHC-I) molecule, Mamu-A1*001.
+We induced Mamu-A1*001-binding antibodies by alloimmunizing a Mamu-A1*001-negative RM with peripheral blood mononuclear cells (PBMC) from a Mamu-A1*001-positive donor.
+Using a Fab phage display library that we constructed from PBMC from the alloimmunized macaque, we isolated an antibody, named P12, that binds specifically to Mamu-A1*001 but not to other common RM MHC-I molecules.
+P12 can distinguish PBMC from Mamu-A1*001-positive and -negative macaques.
+Additionally, P12 binds the cynomolgus macaque MHC-I ortholog Mafa-A1*001:01 but not variants Mafa-A1*001:02/03, demonstrating high binding specificity.
+We anticipate that P12 will be useful for detecting chimerism after bone marrow transplants between Mamu-A1*001 mismatched donor-recipient pairs and studying diseases affecting the cell surface expression of Mamu-A1*001.
+The alloimmunization strategy described in this study can also facilitate the isolation of additional MHC-specific monoclonal antibodies or antibodies targeting other polymorphic host proteins, which are challenging to isolate with traditional methods.